-- 12. Regular meetings of all Contracting Parties at Ministerial level, given their size and formality, would have broader and more strategic objectives.
-In addition to handling any appropriate functions of Sessions of CONTRACTING PARTIES, these could include: - reinforcing the commitment of Contracting Parties to the GATT; - assessing the world trade situation and examining trade policy trends; - raising the profile of the GATT and its role in world economic affairs; and - making each member's participation and commitments more 'visible', especially in the eyes of domestic constituencies.
+12. Regular meetings of all Contracting Parties at Ministerial level, given their size and formality, would have broader and more strategic objectives.
+In addition to handling any appropriate functions of Sessions of CONTRACTING PARTIES, these could include:

+- reinforcing the commitment of Contracting Parties to the GATT - assessing the world trade situation and examining trade policy trends; - providing a permanent mechanism for decision-making on GATT provisions - raising the profile of the GATT and its role in world economic affairs; and - making each member's participation and commitments more 'visible', especially in the eyes of domestic constituencies.